Subscribe to my RSS feed

 * LOGINS, ALL passwords, FTP access codes, banking details, etc. Where do you currently keep this info?
 Please don't tell me it's in a little book on your desk ... oh so easy to get lost, to get put in someone else's pocket, to go walk-about.
 You should have a password-protected spreadsheet or document, or even better - a password-protected database.
 I have a database which I open as soon as I create a new login, or add myself to a mailing list, or join a new news group etc - paste the info in *as* you create it, to ensure you'll *never* forget it.
 Sure, you sometimes get confirmation emails with this data ... but if your computer has *died* ... get the picture?
 You can't access the emails!

 * EMAIL software folder which should include ALL your emails.
 You do *keep* all emails don't you?
 Please tell me you're not one of those people who deletes emails as soon as you read them (business ones I mean).
 Have you ever considered that emails are a form of *database*?
-I can search my (old) Eudora software for any word or phrase and in a nanosecond I have a list of emails relating to that item (all neatly filed in their email folders ... but that's *another* article!).
+I can search my Eudora software for any word or phrase and in a nanosecond I have a list of emails relating to that item (all neatly filed in their email folders ... but that's *another* article!).
 I *love* Eudora's features!
 Getting back to business, emails with historical information on projects are invaluable to see who said what and when they said it.
-It's a timeline, tracking resource, for a project's life - and the 'back-up' of a client relationship which you may need to review a few years further on.
+It's a timeline, tracking resource, for a project's life.

-* PHOTOS, personal, professional - unless you're using them all the time, these can be kept on CDs or USB sticks and can be copied/moved there on a regular basis.
+* PHOTOS, personal, professional - unless you're using them all the time, these can be kept on CDs on a regular basis.
 When you download from the digital camera, save to cd straight away and save space on your hard drive [note to "self" : follow own suggestion].
-If you have photos related to a project or client, save them to the Client CD/USB you created earlier, if there's space.
+If you have photos related to a project or client, save them to the Client cd you created earlier, if there's space.

 * FINANCIALS.
 All your spreadsheets, MYOB or whatever other software you use to track financials.
-Every document which the tax department might one day want to see ... for the past 7 years (check the requirements in your own country for the exact time-frame).
+Every document which the tax department might one day want to see ... for the past 7 years.
 Business plans, budgets, everything relating to your business which you'll need to continue to *be* in business.
-Also consider uploading spreadsheets to Google Docs as free storage "in the cloud" so your files will be available to you no matter which country you're travelling in.

-* FAXES - do you still use faxes?
-If you do, you can use online faxing like I used to.
-Every incoming fax came into my inbox as an email (2012 - I no longer use/need faxing services - this is 'old technology').
+* FAXES - do you use online faxing like I do?
+Where every incoming fax comes into my inbox as an email?
 From now on, whenever one arrives, put it into a folder called FAXES or save with your client data.
 Faxes are also a record of what's transpired - another form of database.
 Plus if you use this kind of fax service, you're saving trees. :o>

 * INSURANCE.
 Keep quotes etc on your computer?
 You'll be needing these.